Madikwe Game Reserve: Wildlife

-The process of reintroducing wildlife to the area began in 1992 under the codename Operation Phoenix which relocated entire breeding herds of elephants, Cape buffaloes, south-central black rhinos and southern white rhinos along with various species of antelopes.
-Following Operation Phoenix, Madikwe has also successfully reintroduce rarer predatory species such as lions, cheetahs, spotted hyenas and Cape wild dogs bringing the total large mammal population of the reserve to over 10 000.
-There are currently more than 60 species of mammal in the park.
+The process of reintroducing wildlife to the area began in 1992 under the codename Operation Phoenix which relocated entire breeding herds of the African bush elephant, African buffalo as well as south-central black rhinoceros and southern white rhinoceros along with various species of antelopes.
+Following Operation Phoenix, Madikwe also successfully reintroduced predatory species such as lion, cheetah, spotted hyena and African wild dog so that more than 60 mammal species occur in the game reserve.
+The elephant population, which grew from 220 in the 1990s to over 1,600 in 2025, is said to be far above the reserve's carrying capacity.